About our Contributors

 In addition to his role as a contributor, Jean-Pierre acts as editor for all the French language articles published on the site in our Impetus en Français section.

-Jonathan Tay – Contributor (Writer):
+Jonathan Tay -Writer

 I’ve been passionate about football from the time I could spell Gianfranco and Hasselbaink, and have had involvement in the game in numerous avenues: as a player, supporter, sports physio, data scout, writer, and current Wednesday night social futsal tragic.
 Currently calling Melbourne home, I love Espressos and Expected Goals equally.

-Jorge Cerón – Contributor (Writer):
+Jorge Cerón – Writer

 First I didn’t know that there was a women’s soccer league in my country, Mexico.
 Then I watched my favourite team’s games in the finals, then I watched all my favourite team’s games, then I watched local league games, and finally, now I watch as many women’s soccer games as I can around the world and I love it!
 I live in Mexico City and I will keep you updated on the activity of Mexican women’s soccer.

-Kris Goman – Contributor (Writer & Photographer):
+Kris Goman – Writer & Photographer

 Kris is a Sydney-sider who became obsessed with women’s football during the Women’s World Cup.
 She takes up the story: “I’d had a passing interest prior, watching the occasional W-League on a Saturday afternoon on the telly and did get to witness Norway beat Germany in the semis of the 2000 Olympics but the 2019 World Cup kicked off a passion that turned me into an avid fan.
 Late 2019 saw me travelling to the USA to watch the USWNT play Portugal and catch a few NWSL games.
 Since then I’ve attended all the W-League matches in Sydney and a couple in Canberra and Newcastle as well as all the Olympic qualification matches.
 I’ve always had an interest in photography (travel and tennis mostly) and started taking my camera to matches to document the games and capture the action.
 I joined a worldwide writing team to cover the 2020 Challenge Cup and I’m looking forward to contributing to the coverage of the A-League Women and Matildas for Impetus.
 I’ve got many favourite teams, the Matildas being top of the tree, but tend to have favourite players more than teams, which can make it tricky at times to figure out who to support.
 But I just love watching all women’s football and follow the A-League Women, the WSL, and the NWSL closely which requires many late nights.”

-Mariella Prew – Contributor (Photographer):
+Mariella Prew – Photographer

 Based in Sussex, I have always been a Brighton and Hove Albion fan, but my passion for the women’s game came at the start of the Euros in 2022.
 After England’s success, I was eager to see more.
 Once the 22/23 season began, I started buying tickets to as many Arsenal and Brighton WSL matches as I could, before making the decision to take my family camera with me to the stands at Meadow Park.
 Since then, I have not wanted to put the camera down and I am always on the lookout for games I can cover!

-Martin Townley Contributor (Writer):
+Martin Townley Cymru Correspondent:

 I began writing about football in 2020 when after lockdown, I wanted to pursue something I loved.
 I began covering football within Wales and was able to attend games when fans were not permitted.
 My first games game involved covering The Welsh Premier Women’s League (now the Adran Premier).
 Over the past two seasons, I have covered games across South Wales both men’s and women’s.
 Women’s football appeals to me after following the Wales national team for many years.
 For the 2022/23 season, I will be working with Briton Ferry Llansawel as their website manager.

-Matthew Appleby – Contributor (Photographer):
+Matthew Appleby – Photographer

 Matthew is a Yorkshire-based photographer who photographs at a variety of levels of the women’s football pyramid.
 Covering the FA Women’s National League up to the Women’s Super League.

-Nathan Edwards – Contributor (Writer):
+Nathan Edwards – Writer

 Nathan is a Sports Journalism student based in England.
 He has a huge interest in rugby and tennis, but football is his main sporting love.
 From the international to non-league game, he keeps up to date with it and is always wanting to learn more about the sport.